AlexandraMadalina/serious-business/README.md

 - Add a button "Close early"
 - When you click this button, the current day's business hours end at the current time in the table (So on thursday if I click this button at 14:45, the table's business hours for thursday will change to end at 14:45)

+## My approach

+First I get the current date.
+Depending on what day is today, I toggle through the html table and compare the current hours and minutes with the opening and closing hours.
+If the current time is betwen opening and closing hours, then the status is change to "Open", in any other situation, the status is "Close".